Data Governance Practice

 - facilitating and enabling auditable/certified reporting sources that will allow consumption of data from authoritative data assets that are certified for authenticity;

-- identifying data stewardship.
-Better accountability and data stewarding will improve trust and confidence in data being reported both externally and internally;
+- identifying information stewardship.
+Better accountability and information stewarding will improve trust and confidence in data being reported both externally and internally;

 - establishing agreed upon and enforceable Institutional agreements for data sharing and use;